RFQ State Machine

 You can find some sample usage of this API in the test project.

-I would strongly suggest to get your state machine running on a single thread.
+I would strongly suggest getting your state machine running on a single thread.
 In my example the view model OK call from the UI thread (Dispatcher) and I explicitly marshal server side initiated messages to the UI thread using

 ObserveOn in my Rx queries.